nimra-hanif/Task-1-EDA-of-Iris-Dataset/README.md

 The objective of this task was to perform Exploratory Data Analysis (EDA) on the Iris dataset to understand its structure, patterns, and relationships between different features using visualizations.
-The following steps were performed:
-Loaded the Iris dataset using sklearn
-Converted it into a Pandas DataFrame
-Explored dataset structure using .shape, .columns, and .head() Performed data visualization using:
-Histograms to understand data distribution
+The following steps were performed such as loaded the Iris dataset using sklearn, converted it into a Pandas DataFrame, explored dataset structure using .shape, .columns, and .head(), performed data visualization using: scatter plots to analyze relationships between features, histograms to understand data distribution and box plots to detect outliers and spread of data
-Scatter plots to analyze relationships between features Box plots to detect outliers and spread of data Results and Insights: The dataset contains 4 numerical features and 3 flower species Petal length and petal width showed strong relationships and clear class separation Sepal features showed more overlap between classes
-Box plots helped identify spread and potential outliers Histograms showed overall distribution patterns of features In conclusion, the EDA revealed meaningful patterns in the Iris dataset, especially in petal-related features, which are highly useful for classification tasks in machine learning.
+Results and Insights showed that the dataset contains 4 numerical features and 3 flower species.
+Petal length and petal width showed strong relationships and clear class separation.
+Sepal features showed more overlap between classes.
+Box plots helped identify spread and potential outliers.
+Histograms showed overall distribution patterns of features.
+In conclusion, the EDA revealed meaningful patterns in the Iris dataset, especially in petal-related features, which are highly useful for classification tasks in machine learning.